Homomorphisms between braid groups: Castel's theorem and extensions

 We are now ready for the proof of Theorem~\ref{thm:castel4}.
-The most difficult part of the proof is the case where $\rho$ is reducible and the reducing multicurve has two components (this is what comes from the extension of Proposition~\ref{prop:cake2} to the case $n=4$).
-This case parallels Case 3 of the proof of Theorem~\ref{thm:main}, which is the most difficult part of that proof.
-To deal with this case, we study the Garside element $\Delta \in \B_4$, which is conjugate to---but not equal to---$\alpha_1^2$.
+The most difficult part of the proof is the case where $\rho$ is a cabling and the reducing multicurve has two components (this is what comes from the extension of Proposition~\ref{prop:cake2} to the case $n=4$).
+This case parallels Case~3 of the proof of Theorem~\ref{thm:main}, which is the most difficult part of that proof.
+To deal with this case, we study an element $\varphi \in \B_4$, which is conjugate to---but not equal to---$\alpha_1^2$.
 The interplay between these periodic elements leads to a contradiction.

 \begin{proof}[Proof of Theorem~\ref{thm:castel4}]

 Again, there are three possibilities for $\bar \rho(z)$: it can be pseudo-Anosov, periodic, or reducible.